tpolecat/tut/README.md

 Known limitations:

-- You can't do multiline expressions yet.
-It's on the list.
+- You can't do `:paste`-style definitions that are compiled together.